 - 30% credit on Illinois salaries up to $100,000 per worker

 - Tax credit can be carried forward 5 years from when originally issued by Illinois Film Office/Department of Commerce and Economic Opportunity

 - 15% additional credit - applicants will receive an additional 15% tax credit on salaries of individuals (making at least $1,000 in total wages) who live in economically disadvantaged areas whose unemployment rate is at least 150% of the State's annual average

 From the iconic Chicago skyline and 58-mile lakefront to gritty back alleys, unique historic neighborhoods, natural vistas, rivers, prairies, industrial centers, picturesque farmland, and small towns seemingly frozen in time, Illinois offers productions diverse location options, along with a robust and experienced crew base, actors, and industry vendors.
 Recent client projects Native Son, one of Filmmaker Magazine’s ‘Most Anticipated American Films of 2019,’ and Netflix’s The Last Summer were both filmed in Illinois.

-Visit The Illinois Film Office website for more information, or explore GreenSlate’s suite of intuitive, web-based production incentive tools – including an interactive map, comparison tool, and incentives calculator – to easily search, compare, and calculate production incentives on any device, and contact Kathleen Thompson, GreenSlate’s VP of Incentives and New Business Development, with any tax incentive inquiries.
+Visit The Illinois Film Office website for more information, or explore GreenSlate’s suite of intuitive, web-based production incentive tools – including an interactive map, comparison tool, and incentives calculator – to easily search, compare, and calculate production incentives on any device, and contact Michele Miller, GreenSlate’s Director of Accounting Services, with any tax incentive inquiries.